October 11 & November 8 2020 – CANCELED

 Location: FEAS Room/Main Practice Room

-Buddhism 1.0 Course: Basics Practices & Teachings will meet 3 times over a 3 month period.
-It will offer a comprehensive guide for living the Buddhist teachings that allows practitioners to flourish with clarity, happiness, and well-being.
+Buddhism 1.0 Course: A Tool Box of Practices & Teachings will meet 2-times over a 2 month period.
+It will offer a comprehensive guide for living the Buddhist teachings, and a tool box of practices that allows practitioners to flourish with clarity, happiness, and well-being.
 Open to beginners and veteran practitioners who are looking for a refresher course.
 Limited enrollment.

 Students will learn how to practice mindfulness (sati) whether they are working, eating, parenting, driving, walking, or simply sitting and breathing, with the aim to fully enjoy life’s gifts and to better cope with life’s challenges wherever they are.
-Furthermore, students will explore in a clear and concrete way the fundamentals of the Buddha’s core teachings, the Four Noble Truths, and its methods to live a happier life through reflection and meditation.
+Furthermore, students will explore in a clear and concrete way the fundamentals of the Buddha’s core teachings, the Four Noble Truths and The Noble Eightfold Path, and their methods to live a happier and flourishing life through reflection and meditation.

 Teacher: Our founding teacher, Senpai Daishin has 30 years of experience with Buddhism and has a knack of making complex concepts simple and easy to understand for those unfamiliar with the core teachings of Buddhism.
 Additionally, the courses’ books, Happiness and The Four Noble Truths are insightful explorations of the dharma (Buddhist teachings) that lays out the basics in a clear fashion for anyone to comprehend.

-Books: Students will need to purchase the book, Happiness: Essential Mindfulness Practices by Thich Nhat Hanh, and download the free of charge online classic The Four Noble Truths by Ajahn Sumedho; students are responsible to purchase Happiness from his/her favorite bookstore or online bookseller.
-We suggest purchasing the book, Happiness, as soon as you register in order to allow you enough time to complete the first reading assignment
+Books: Students will need to purchase the book, Happiness: Essential Mindfulness Practices by Thich Nhat Hanh.
+Students are responsible to purchase Happiness from his/her favorite bookstore or online bookseller.
+We suggest purchasing the book, Happiness, as soon as you register in order to allow you enough time to complete the first reading assignment.

-Assignments: There will be two assignments with guided reading questions.
-Both of them will be emailed to the students.
-Please, try to do as much of the assignment as possible and bring it to the class.
-Assignments have been created to help you practice the teachings in daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.
+Assignments: There will be short assignments with guided reading questions based on the readings; they will be emailed to the students.
+Please, try to do as much of each assignment as possible and bring them to the class.
+Assignments have been created to help you to understand and practice the teachings for daily living while class-time offers guided instruction on the path and its practices that bring to life Buddhism as a culture of awakening.

 Membership: to become a supporting member of the Buddhist Faith Fellowship and receive course discounts and other benefits, visit here.